 Dr. Eikelboom discussed the COMPASS trial – bleeding and cancer risk in patients with vascular disease treated with Rivaroxaban.
 At a session called “Satellite Symposium: Setting the COMPASS into new directions,” he spoke about improved outcomes for patients with chronic Coronary Artery Disease and Peripheral Artery Disease, along with his PHRI peer, Dr. Sonia Anand.

 Dr. Mente spoke about the PURE study results showing the association of dietary quality and risk of cardiovascular disease and mortality in more than 218,000 people from over 50 countries.
 He also spoke at a session called How to Eat Right: Should PURE results influence dietary guidelines? where he unveiled new, ongoing work at PHRI about going healthy, globally: a comparison of dietary patterns.

-Dr. Mahshid Dehghan, PHRI researcher in nutrition epidemiology, participates in an ESC 2018 session on August 26, 7:30-8:15 about “Fats, Carbs, Alcohol: Debunking the Myths of Healthy Nutrition.”
+Dr. Mahshid Dehghan, PHRI researcher in nutrition epidemiology, participated in an ESC 2018 session on Nutrition, Malnutrition and Heart Disease, contributing her presentation on “Fats, Carbs, Alcohol: Debunking the Myths of Healthy Nutrition.”

 VISION Study: Frequency, Causes and Timing of 30-Day Mortality after Noncardiac Surgery

-Dr. Jessica Spence, PHR researcher, anesthesiology resident at Hamilton Health Sciences and PhD candidate at McMaster University, will participate in Late Breaking Registry Results 1 (a mobile app interactive session) on August 27, 8:30 – 10:00.
-She will present on the VISION study, looking at the frequency, causes, and timing of 30-day mortality after noncardiac surgery: analysis of the vascular events in noncardiac surgery patients.
+Dr. Jessica Spence, PHR researcher, anesthesiology resident at Hamilton Health Sciences and PhD candidate at McMaster University, working with Dr. PJ Devereaux, participated in Late Breaking Registry Results, on the VISION study, looking at the frequency, causes, and timing of 30-day mortality after noncardiac surgery: analysis of the vascular events in noncardiac surgery patients.